ncats/NCATSDPI_CodingCamp/2024Spring/README.md

 # 2024 NCATS Spring Coding Camp - New Format!

+## Loose agenda:
+### Monday
+Public session:
+9-9:05 : Welcome and Intro to Camp
+9:05-9:45 : Overview of the Rare Disease Alert System (RDAS) 9:45-10:25 : Overview of Pharos
+10:25-10:30 : 5 min break
+10:30-11:10 : Overview of RaMP
+11:10-11:30 : Global Substance Registration System (GSRS)/Inxight

+*Official start of coding camp*

+11:30-12:30 : Introductions of campers and TAs.
+Discuss potential projects 12:30-1:30 : Lunch
+1:30-5 : Continuation of project discussions and get started

+### Tuesday
+TBD

 ## Course Goals
 The goal of the camp is to provide assisted learning in the use of NCATS public resources.
 The camp is intended for beginner or seasoned computational experts, and no previous experience is required.